zebra888/go-exercise/allstate/README.md

 regionmap.csv
 result.csv

-Both can be obtained from TMEA site: https://align.tmea.org/align_2022/index.php.
+regionmap.csv can be obtained from TMEA site: https://align.tmea.org/align_2022/index.php.
 result.csv is not commited in repo due to privacy concern, but results for all instrument can be obtained from https://www.tmea.org/all-state/audition-results/